developer-zebra/developer-zebra-site/src/ehs/2-6/guide/setup/index.md

 ## Automated Installation
 These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own MDM server to multiple managed devices.
 Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

+> **Important**: To execute EHS in a device in which a managed profile is enabled, EHS must be installed <u>before</u> configuring the managed profile in the device.

 **To install EHS using an MDM, instruct the MDM to do the following, in this order**:

 &#49;.
 If desired, <b>create an</b> `enterprisehomescreen.xml`<b> file</b> containing the desired user apps and settings.
 Otherwise, EHS will be installed with its default settings and apps.
 See the [Advanced Settings](../settings) section for detailed instructions on the creation and editing of config files.